-This report is a summary of water accounts, volume pumped and groundwater levels for the Lower Murrumbidgee Shallow and Lower Murrumbidgee Deep groundwater sources (collectively known as the Lower Murrumbidgee groundwater sources) for the period 1 July 2020 to 30 June 2021.
+This report is a summary of water accounts, volume pumped and groundwater levels for the Lower Murrumbidgee Shallow and Lower Murrumbidgee Deep groundwater sources (collectively known as the Lower Murrumbidgee groundwater sources) to 2022, including the start of year water account volumes for the 2022/2023 water year (1 July to 30 June).
 It will be updated regularly.

-For detailed information of the hydrogeology, management and past long-term water level behaviour of this water source refer to the Groundwater Resource Description Report for the Murrumbidgee Alluvial Groundwater Sources:
+For detailed information of the hydrogeology, management and past long-term water level behaviour of this water source refer to the Groundwater Resource Description Report for the Murrumbidgee Alluvium Water Sources at:

-www.industry.nsw.gov.au/\\data/assets/pdf\file/0017/313127/appendix-a-murrumbidgee-alluvium-wrp-groundwater-resource-description.pdf
+www.industry.nsw.gov.au/data/assets/pdf_file/0017/313127/appendix-a-murrumbidgee-alluvium-wrp-groundwater-resource-description.pdf